andrewhua92/ECE356-Database-Project/guide.md

 If you would like to know which state refers to which abbreviation (as our commands take in abbreviations only), please refer to the file `US_states.json`.
 ## Flags
 `-s, --state: State that you want to reference (please use abbreviation, i.e. NY for New York)`\
+`-c, --county: County that you want to reference (please use full name i.e. Broward)`\
-`-c, --candidate: Candidate that you want to know about.
+`-p, --presidental_candidate: Candidate that you want to know about.
 Please use 'jb' for Joe Biden or 'dt' for Donald Trump`\
 `-g, --granular: Granular properties when searching up tweets information, demographics, and more.`\
-`-d, --date: 2nd half of the queried year for polling data, i.e. 16 for 2016, 20 for 2020`
+`-d, --date: 2nd half of the queried year for polling data, i.e. 16 for 2016, 20 for 2020`\
+`-n, --note: Used to append annotations to a county to be stored in the database.`\
+`-r, --remove: Pass this flag when performing the 'annotate' action to remove it entirely.`

 ## Winner (or Loser) in a State
 `python3 app.py winner -s NY`\